 1984: Public Image Ltd. released their fourth studio album, This Is What You Want… This Is What You Get.

-1987: The Grateful Dead’s twelfth studio album and first in six years, In The Dark, was released.
-The LP went on achieve double platinum certification in the US and reached #6 on the Billboard chart, making it the band’s only top ten album.
-The opening track, “Touch of Grey,” peaked at #9 on the Billboard Hot 100—their only top 40 single.
+1987: The Grateful Dead released their twelfth studio album and first in six years, In The Dark.
+The LP went on achieve double platinum certification in the US and reached #6 on the Billboard pop chart, making it the band’s only top ten album.
+The opening track, “Touch of Grey,” their only top 40 single and peaked at #9 on the Billboard Hot 100.

 1987: “Red Rain” by Peter Gabriel was released as the second single from his fifth studio album, So, in the US.

 1987: Echo & the Bunnymen released their self-titled fifth studio album.
 It was the group’s last album with original drummer Pete de Freitas.

 1987: Neil Young and Crazy Horse released Life, Young’s last album with Geffen Records.
 Aside from a few tracks recorded in the studio, most of the album had been recorded live at the Universal Amphitheatre in Universal City, California in November of 1986.

 1993: Todd Rundgren, credited as TR-i, released his fourteenth studio album, “No World Order.”
 The album was released for the Phillips CD-i format as the first interactive album and was heavily influenced by electronica and rap.

 Jack Yellen, lyricist and screenwriter best known for writing the lyrics to the songs “Happy Days Are Here Again” and “Ain’t She Sweet,” was born in Raczki, Poland in 1892.

 Louie Bellson, jazz drummer, composer, arranger, and bandleader credited with pioneering the use of two bass drums, was born Luigi Paulino Alfredo in Rock Falls, IL in 1924.